WICG/view-transitions/explainer.md

 Element selectors:

-- `::page-transition-container(name)` - Select the transition part containers of a given `page-transition-tag`.
+- `::page-transition-container(name)` - Select the transition containers of a given `page-transition-tag`.
-- `::page-transition-part(name)` - Select the transition parts of a given `page-transition-tag`.
+- `::page-transition-image-wrapper(page-transition-tag)` - Select the transition parts of a given `page-transition-tag`.
-- `::page-transition-texture-outgoing(name)` - Select the outgoing texture of a given `page-transition-tag`.
+- `::page-transition-image-outgoing(page-transition-tag)` - Select the outgoing image of a given `page-transition-tag`.
-- `::page-transition-texture-incoming(name)` - Select the incoming texture of a given `page-transition-tag`.
+- `::page-transition-image-incoming(page-transition-tag)` - Select the incoming image of a given `page-transition-tag`.
-- `::page-transition-root-outgoing` - Select the outgoing root texture.
+- `::page-transition-root-outgoing` - Select the outgoing root image.
-- `::page-transition-root-incoming` - Select the incoming root texture.
+- `::page-transition-root-incoming` - Select the incoming root image.
-- `::page-transition-background` - This can be set for cases where something needs to be rendered underneath the root textures.
+- `::page-transition-root-container` - Useful for cases where something needs to be rendered underneath the root images.

-These will be selecting a pseudo-element, or an element in a UA-created shadow DOM.
+These will be selecting elements in a UA-created shadow DOM.

 ```css
 ::page-transition-container(header) {